RivaD2/node-app/node-app/mongo-demo/mongodb-notes.md

     - So, I need to create a class called course and then create instances of that class (like nodeCourse)
     - Then I can save nodeCourse to the database
     - Mongoose object has method called model() that takes two args
-            - First arg is the singular name of collection that the model is for (collection of courses) but singular name is Course
+    - The first arg is the singular name of collection that the model is for (collection of courses) but  the singular name is Course
-            - Second arg is the schema that defines shape of documents in this collection `const Course = mongoose.model('Course', courseSchema);`
+    - The second arg is the schema that defines shape of documents in this collection

+    `const Course = mongoose.model('Course', courseSchema);`

 5. **Next, create the course obj and in the constructor pass an object to initialize the course obj**